 The first step is, of course, to do everything possible to ensure the competitors do not sue you.
 For example, avoid targeting them in your advertisement campaigns, do not acquire their confidential information, follow ethical practices and standard code of conduct, and more.

 Next, in case if a competitor does take legal action against your company and relevant stakeholders – stay financially prepared for legal costs and other related expenses that you will incur in defending yourself against the claim in the court.
 This is where business insurance becomes important.
-The best insurance policy can protect your company and all its relevant stakeholders, as outlined in the plan, against the legal claims made by a competitor, or anyone else.
+The best insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More can protect your company and all its relevant stakeholders, as outlined in the plan, against the legal claims made by a competitor, or anyone else.
 There come many types of business insurance policies.
 Depending on your needs and requirements, as well as the risks you’re exposed to, pick the right policies and shield yourself against lawsuits.
 Consult an insurance broker and buy the right business insurance policies.